 There Must Be a Balance

 When Paul and his companions visited the synagogue in Pisidian Antioch, they were urged to speak, “If you have a message of encouragement for the people” (Acts 13:15).
 I am not so naive as to think we should only preach the positive and ignore the negative.
 The Bible contains admonition, rebuke, instruction, and correction.

 I am urging a balance.

 Paul warned the Galatians (5:15) about spiritual cannibalism, an unhealthy practice both for the eater and the eaten.
 He describes the practice as lacking love (v.
 14) and fulfilling the lust of the flesh (v.
 16).
 The church ought not to be a brother eat brother place.
 Listen to God carefully.
-If you backbite and eat one another down, be careful lest you be destroyed by each another.
-God’s warning to us is be careful lest you destroy yourselves.
+If you backbite and eat one another down, be careful lest you be destroyed by each other.
+God’s warning to us is to be careful lest you destroy yourselves.
 Biting and consuming one another destroys us all–both eater and eaten.
 When I eat a brother down, I am also diminished.

 The next time you get ready to write someone up, please do it!
-Write about the good, the encouraging, the spiritual, the caring ministries, the souls saved, the hungry fed, the hurting helped to see hope and find a home with God forever.
+Write about the good, the encouraging, the spiritual, the caring ministries, the souls saved, the hungry fed, the hurting helped to see hope, and find a home with God forever.
 Let us love one another enough to encourage all the good we can!
 The next time you see the need to write someone down, do it if you must, but proceed cautiously!
 Make certain your attitude does not reflect the lust of the flesh and that the result is not eating a brother down.
 Write me up; write me down.
 Both are needed.
-However, I, as you, am not all bad.
+However, I, like you, am not all bad.
 Will you try to keep the up and down in approximately equal amounts?